Kyaa-A/Whispr-PersonalAI-Chatbot/README.md

 }
 ```

-### Icons
+### Icons and Assets

-Replace the placeholder `favicon.ico` with your own icon:
+Customize the application icons and images:
-1. Create a 32x32 pixel icon
+1. **Tray Icon**: Add your custom tray icon to the application
-2. Save as `public/favicon.ico`
+2. **Application Icon**: Set your own application icon in the Electron main process
-3. Optionally create `public/assets/tray-icon.png` for a custom tray icon
+3. **UI Assets**: Add custom images to the `src/Image/` directory for use in the interface

 ### Window Settings